The Short Answer

 - What it does: Helps compose messages, summarizes conversations

-All three follow the same pattern: the chat tool exists independently, and AI is an add-on feature you invoke when you need it.
-The AI assists you — but it doesn't change the fundamental problem that work gets lost in chat.
+All three follow the same pattern: AI is an add-on feature you invoke when you need it.
+It assists you — but it doesn't change the fundamental problem that work gets lost in chat.

 How AI-Native Chat Works (Pulse)